federgraph/RiggVar-RG38/doc/RotaForm1.md

 featuring a 3D graph which some say looks better.
 - Then, years later, I wanted to update the application and reintroduce features, like for example part two of the computation, and the 2D graph which can show the result.
-- And then, month later, I thought that some sort of a *painters algorithm* to improve the 3D impression would be appropriate, to see what is in front.
+- And then, month later, I thought that some sort of a *painters algorithm* to improve the 3D impression would be nice, to see what is in front.

 I don't claim anything,
 - whether this is worth the effort,
 - whether it works in all situations,
-- whether there is prove that is in theory possible at all or not,
+- whether there is prove that it is in theory possible at all or may be not,
 - or whether it is fast enough to be usable,

-but rather I will let you decide which you want to keep.
+but rather I will let you decide.

 You can read about the *painters algorithm* on Wikipedia, it is more like a concept than something that can be reused easily.
-I know more about the topic now, e.g why it is not easy, but I am not a mathematician and therefore will prefer not to talk too much about.
+I know more about the topic now, e.g why it is not easy, but I am not a mathematician and therefore will prefer not to talk too much.

 ### Super Quick